MHebes/ComputerGraphics/Lab7_AbstractionsAndTextures/README.md

 Discuss with your partner the following:

-1. What are the advantages/disadvantages of the "Renderable" class?: *Add your answer here*
+1. What are the advantages/disadvantages of the "Renderable" class?: It allows us to abstract much of the OpenGL boilerplate for getting something to render.
-2. Why do we call Renderable::draw(..) with the matrix info as parameters?: *Add your answer here*
+2. Why do we call Renderable::draw(..) with the matrix info as parameters?: We need to know the camera information in order to properly pass this info to the shader.
-3. How you can move models in the scene?: *Add your answer here*
+3. How you can move models in the scene?: With the setModelMatrix method.

 ## Part 2 - Textures